department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 > We changed how the feature flag works.
 Instead of doing [describe the old way], you need to do X [describe the new way].

-## DSVA and platform responsibilities
+## DSVA and Platform responsibilities

 ### DSVA authorizes access for VFS teams

 * To ensure we limit VA access to the right people, a DSVA person will add VFS team members.
   * If a new need arises (e.g., access to a new Github repo is needed), direct the request to the DSVA contact, who will determine access and permissions.

-### DSVA and the platform team provide support
+### DSVA and the Platform team provide support
-* DSVA and the platform team will monitor the #vfs-platform-support Slack channel for product-focused questions/inquiries from VFS teams.
+* DSVA and the Platform team will monitor the *#vfs-platform-support* Slack channel for product-focused questions/inquiries from VFS teams.

-### The platform team cannot direct VFS teams
+### The Platform team can't direct VFS teams

-The platform team cannot direct the roadmaps of VFS teams or tell them what project they should work on next.
+The Platform team can't direct a VFS team's roadmap or tell them what project they should work on next.
 For example:

 * What should I be working on?
 * What task should I do next?

-If these questions come up, the platform team will ask the VFS team to contact their DSVA product contact.
+If these questions come up, the Platform team will ask the VFS team to contact their DSVA product contact.

-However, we do want the platform team and all VFS teams to collaborate because their projects will have dependencies and connections.
-For example, the platform team may provide guidance or feedback on a VFS team's architecture so that adjustments can be made to allow dependent tools to work well together.
+However, we do want the Platform team and all VFS teams to collaborate because their projects will have dependencies and connections.
+For example, the Platform team may provide guidance or feedback on a VFS team's architecture so that adjustments can be made to allow dependent tools to work well together.

 #### Gray areas

 Questions are bound to come up that fall somewhere between "How do I?" and "What do I?"
-In these cases, the platform team will direct VFS teams to their DSVA product contact, who will decide how to handle the question or request.
+In these cases, the Platform team will direct VFS teams to their DSVA product contact, who will decide how to handle the question or request.

 ## VFS team responsibilities

 ### Look for documentation before posting a question in Slack (or contacting DSVA).
 * See your team's Github "Product" folder or onboarding guides.
-* If you don't find an answer, post in #vfs-platform-support.
+* If you don't find an answer, post your question in *#vfs-platform-support*.

 ### Use Slack channels for different purposes.